katiejots/fp-in-the-cloud/README.md

 * Use the command `rhc app show` to find the URL for your application, where you can view your changes.

+# Using RHC

+RHC has many useful commands.
+To discover them, use the option `--help` with the various commands.
+For example, you can execute the command `rhc --help`, or `rhc app --help`, or `rhc ssh --help`.

+# Marker Files

+Marker files are empty files with a particular name, that configure some behaviour on OpenShift.
+To set a marker, create an empty file in _.openshift/markers_ with the relevant name, and add, commit, and push this file with `git`.

+Two useful markers files you may be interested in are *hot_deploy_* (to push code without causing a server restart) and *force_clean_build* (remove all Cabal packages/executables before building).
+To change the configuration back again, simply remove the marker file and do another `git add`, `git commit` and `git push`.

 # Cloud Connections

 * If something goes wrong with the application instance running in the cloud, you can use the command `rhc tail` to view the logs and `rhc ssh` to connect to the container (gear) in which your application is running.
 These commands should be issued from within the _pirategold_ directory, or else you should append `-a pirategold` to the commands to let RHC know to which app to apply them.